Conformalised data synthesis: Conformal Prediction background

 Conformal Prediction was originally developed to measure confidence and provide performance guarantees for prediction tasks.
 However, the framework has since been extended to a variety of application domains, and the one most relevant to this article is unsupervised clustering.

-Introduced in \cite{Cherubin2015}, conformal clustering is founded on measuring the conformal confidence of each point in a feature space.
+Introduced in~\cite{Cherubin2015}, conformal clustering is founded on measuring the conformal confidence of each point in a feature space.
 A grid of points represented the feature space with equal spacing to make the task discrete.
 By treating each grid point as a test sample, Cherubin et al.\ measured their unsupervised similarity to the observed training data with conformal $p$-values (\Cref{sec:cpBasics}).
 All grid points with $p>\epsilon$ were considered part of the clusters, where $\epsilon$ was a user-specified threshold between 0 and 1.
 The clusters themselves were defined via the neighbouring rule: two grid points were part of the same cluster if they were neighbours.
-Therefore, in addition to setting the confidence threshold, $\epsilon$ may be considered as a regularisation factor of the clusters' connectedness.
+Therefore, in addition to setting the confidence threshold, $\epsilon$ may be considered a regularisation factor of the clusters' connectedness.
 The smaller $\epsilon$ was, the more connected the high-confidence grid points were, and the fewer distinct clusters were formed.

-Building on this work, Nouretdinov et al.\ further underpinned the understanding of conformal clustering in~\cite{Nouretdinov2020}.
+Building on this work, Nouretdinov et al.\ further underpinned the understanding of conformal clustering~\cite{Nouretdinov2020}.
 The authors extended the approach to develop multi-level conformal clustering, introducing a dendrogram construction similar to traditional hierarchical clustering methods.
 Additionally, a new technique for identifying out-of-distribution anomalies was established by testing whether new samples fell within a conformal cluster.
+More recently, Jung et al.\ developed a novel conformity measure for clustering that is applicable to circular variables~\cite{Jung2021}.
+The authors demonstrated their approach by performing clustering on a dataset containing torsion measurements of different proteins.

-For the purpose of our proposed synthesis algorithm, the conformal clustering concept of measuring feature space confidence is particularly interesting.
-For a successful synthesis, we would expect the new samples to fall within the original data distribution.
-By limiting synthesis to high-confidence feature space regions, anomalies should be minimised to a user-specified level.
+In a further recent development, Ding et al.\ proposed Clustered Conformal Prediction to incorporate a clustering aspect into conformal classifiers to improve class-conditional coverage in the many-class scenario~\cite{Ding2023}.
+The authors cluster classes with similar conformal score distributions based on the Mondrian CP variant.
+Calibration is then carried out within each cluster, achieving stronger `cluster-conditional' coverage over marginal coverage.
+However, for the purpose of our proposed synthesis algorithm, the previously mentioned conformal clustering concept of measuring feature space confidence is particularly interesting.
+For a successful synthesis, we would expect the new samples to overlap with the original data in the feature space.
+By limiting synthesis to high-confidence regions, outliers should be minimised.
 With this inspiration, \Cref{sec:proposal} introduces our proposed confident data synthesis algorithm.